Lato-org/lato/README.md

 ## Eco-system
 The idea behind Lato is to create an eco-system of engines that can improve the functionalities of the panel.
 The following engines are already available:

-- [Lato Spaces](https://github.com/Lato-org/lato_spaces): A simple engine to manage multiple workspaces in the panel with user invitation and workspace roles;
+- [Lato Spaces](https://github.com/Lato-org/lato_spaces): manage multiple workspaces in the panel with user invitation and workspace roles;
-- [Lato Settings](https://github.com/Lato-org/lato_settings): A simple engine to manage application settings from the UI panel;
+- [Lato Settings](https://github.com/Lato-org/lato_settings): manage application settings from the UI panel;
-- [Lato Storage](https://github.com/Lato-org/lato_storage): A simple engine to manage storage (Active Storage data) from the UI panel;
+- [Lato Storage](https://github.com/Lato-org/lato_storage): manage storage (Active Storage data) from the UI panel;

 ## Installation
 Add required dependencies to your application's Gemfile: